Talk2riyaz/Talk2riyaz/README.md

 - 💬 Ask me about  React Js , Node Js & React Native development and any tech related stuff.

-- ⚡ explore Machine learning and Artificial intelligence
+- ⚡ exploring Machine learning and Artificial intelligence

 - 🌱 Learning more about technologies that go into building Full Stack Applications.